New Zealand's record-breaking Great Rides

 Not only home to the hugely historic Māngungu Mission House where the Treaty of Waitangi was signed by 70 Māori chiefs, Horeke is also home to New Zealand’s oldest hotel, some fine murals, and the spectacular geological oddities known as Wairere Boulders – a true hidden gem if ever there was one.

-The longest cycle tunnel in the Southern Hemisphere
+The longest cycle tunnel in the southern hemisphere

 Spooners Tunnel, Tasman’s Great Taste Trail